 Xerosicyos Danguyi or the Silver Dollar Vine is another succulent that will grow roots from a separated leaf but no other growth.
 A part of the stalk will need to be cut off with a leaf in order for the plant to reproduce.

-We have a dull article on this plant and propagation here.
+We have a full article on this plant and propagation here.

 Other Succulents that are very hard to reproduce from leaves